hillaryAHR/LIB-201/mapping.md

 ## Citing and Reusing sources
 1. We are always taught to cite our sources, so expect the sources you use to do the same!
 Look for citation information within a source, and cite the sources you use.
-2. If you find media you want to reuse (e.g. an image, a screen shot, etc.), make sure you have the permissions to do so.
+2. When you find media you want to reuse (e.g. an image, a screen shot, etc.), make sure you have the permissions to do so.
 Since we are creating maps and timelines using open, online tools, ask yourself if the artist/creator would mind you posting their stuff, and if so, ALWAYS give them recognition!

-Tip: permissions to share images can come in the form of usage rights licenses, creative commons licenses, or public domain designations.
+**Tip:** permissions to share images can come in the form of usage rights licenses, creative commons licenses, or public domain designations.
 Look for these notes next to an image in its repository.
 You can search for images with usage rights in many places, like
 * <a href="https://commons.wikimedia.org/">Wikimedia Commons</a>
 * <a href="https://search.creativecommons.org/">Creative Commons</a>
 * <a href="https://flickr.com/search/">Flickr</a>